delawaremathguy/ShoppingList/README.md

 * I'd like to look at CloudKit support for the database, but probably separately, for my own use, although this  could return to public view if I run into trouble and have to ask for help.
 The general theory is that you just replace NSPersistentContainer with NSPersistentCloudkitContainer, flip a few switches in the project, add the right entitlements, and off you go. *I doubt that is truly the case*, and certainly there will be a collection of new issues that arise.

 * I have thought about expanding the app and database to support multiple "Stores," each of which has "Locations," and having "ShoppingItems" being many-to-many with Locations so one item can be available in many Stores would be a nice exercise.
 But I have worked with Core Data several times, and I don't see that I gain anything more in the way of learning about SwiftUI by doing this, so I doubt that I'll pursue this any time soon.

+* I could add a printing capability, or even a general sharing capability.
+I did this in another (*UI-Kit based*) project, so it should easy, right?

 ## Future Development of ShoppingList